Student Financial Responsibility Agreement

 • Support Resources: SBCTC will provide a Quick Reference Guide to assist colleges and students.

-How the SFRA Process Works
+Expand or collapse content How the SFRA Process Works

 Each year, beginning with the summer term and continuing through the end of spring, a Service Indicator (SI) hold titled “Financial Agreement Required” is placed on student accounts once they are term activated.
 This process ensures that students complete the Student Financial Responsibility Agreement (SFRA) annually before registering for classes.
 Students who are under the age of 18, as well as Department of Corrections and Continuing Education students, are excluded from this requirement.
 To support this process, SBCTC SF has created two distinct service indicators, one for odd-numbered years and one for even-numbered years to help track compliance.